micnncim/kubectl-reap/README.md

       --dry-run string[="unchanged"]   Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
   -h, --help                           help for kubectl
       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
+  -i, --interactive                    If true, a prompt asks whether resources can be deleted
       --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
   -n, --namespace string               If present, the namespace scope for this CLI request -o, --output string                  Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile|jsonpath|jsonpath-as-json|jsonpath-file.